darinpeetz/HPC_Training/lessons/bash/bash_multi_3.md

 	$ rmdir thesis
 	$ ls
-	cse.txt music papers school
+	music	papers	school

-Another option is to use the flag `-r` which removes files from a directory recursively before removing the directory itself.
+Another option is to use the flag `-d` or `-r` which attempts to remove directories as well as other file types.
 For example:

-	$ rm -d school
+	$ rm -d papers
 	$ ls
-	cse.txt music papers
+	music	school

-We now know how to copy, move, rename, and remove a file.
+We now know how copy, move, rename, and remove a file.
 But what about creating a new file?
 There are a few different ways you can create a new file.
 To create a blank file you can use the `touch` command.
 For example:

+	$ cd school
 	$ touch ae410.txt
 	$ ls
-	ae410.txt cse.txt music papers
+	ae410.txt	cs450.txt	cse401.txt	ie340.txt

 In some cases the `touch` command is used to update the timestamp on a file if the file already exists.

 To open a new file you can use a different editors.
 For example if I wanted to open a new file and begin editing it I could use the text editors `vi`, `vim`, or `nano` among others.
-In this case lets use `vi` to open a new file called `cse450.txt`:
+In this case lets use `nano` to open a new file called `me570.txt` (when done, press `ctrl`+`x` to close and save the file by following the prompts on the bottom of the screen):

-	$ vi cse450.txt
+	$ nano me570.txt

 The `cat`, `more`, and `less` commands allow you to view but not edit a file.
-For example if we want to view the file `cse450.txt` we can:
+For example if we want to view the file `me570.txt` we can:

 	$ cat cse450.txt
-	This is what is inside the cse450.txt file.
+	This is what is inside the me570.txt file.

 Lets say that there are a lot of files that you want to copy, move, rename, or remove.
 We can use what are called *Wildcards*.